TomasHubelbauer/contenteditable/README.md

 much all HTML and just leave in the text and significant white-space, but the wrappers and widgets can be reapplied after each run which should result in a smooth experience across edits.

+### Test out removing the `br`s trailing paragraph `div`s to see if they matter

+Perhaps they will be safe to remove without the loss of the trailing white-space in those paragraph `div`s (if any) and that way no extra `\n` will appear in `innerText`.

+To do this, a recursive process over the descendants needs to be run and the caret needs to be shifted each time the `br` is removed to keep the selection stable.

+### Consider not adjusting the `contenteditable` DOM structure only attributes

+To keep the presentation stable (plain text input), we could actively remove HTML attributes which we don't want (AKA pretty much all of them) and just capture the HTML output of the editor knowing it is going to be clean.
+Then it can be stored as HTML or parsed at the known controlled HTML subset and stored in a different format (MarkDown?).